OpenEnergyPlatform/open-MaStR/docs/getting_started.rst

        db = Mastr()
        db.download()

-The main entry point to open_mastr is the :class:`Mastr` class (see :ref:`mastr module`).
-When it is initialized, a sqlite database is created in `$HOME/.open-MaStR/data/sqlite`.
+When a :class:`Mastr` object is initialized, a sqlite database is created in `$HOME/.open-MaStR/data/sqlite`.
 With the function `Mastr.download()`, the **whole MaStR is downloaded** in the zipped xml file format.
 It is then read into the sqlite database and simple data cleansing functions are started.